The Top 10 Theodore Gericault's Famous Paintings

 Géricault's Evening is a landscape painting of Italian scenery.
 What's remarkable about this painting is how it captures the eyes of the viewers and leads them from the back of the painting to the front.

-At the top most of the painting is a rocky mountain with an almost perfectly square peak.
-Underneath is what seems to be a small Italian town with a bridge supported by arches over a small river.
+At the top of the painting is a rocky mountain with an almost perfectly square peak.
+Below the mountain, you can see a small Italian town with a bridge.
+On the left side of the painting, there's a building with vines growing on it, and in the middle, you can see two people lounging by the river.

 This painting shows Théodore Géricault's skill in perspective.
 If the earlier painting were of anatomy, this shows a different skill in the arsenal of the young French painter.

 You can feel the struggle of the men on the raft.
-Once again, it shows Théodore's skill in contorting the human body to depict the struggle and stress and his talent for creating a background that exudes tragedy or imminent death.
+Once again, it shows Théodore's skill in contorting the human body to depict the struggle and stress that exudes tragedy or imminent death.

-Guillotined Heads presents Théodore's mastery of the Italian art style chiaroscuro or "light and dark.
+Guillotined Heads presents Théodore's mastery of the Italian art style of chiaroscuro or light and dark.
 In this method of visual art, the artist uses both light and shade to depict the volume of the subjects.

 This piece depicts two guillotined heads, one male and one female.
 The female head is white as snow with her eyes closed, depicting a more calm expression.
 While the male head is more struggling with his eyes and mouth open.